amondal8/VPRTS/README.md

 **Step8:** Once all the tables are filled run the final_implementation1.py to fetch the results onto the dataset table and the desired .xlsx file.

 Following the steps should provide the results we obtained for this thesis.

+### Process 2:

+**Pre-requisites:**

+1. All the tables should already created in their respective schemas.

+2. Both the tables (userstory, testcase) in definitionaldata schema should already be filled with the required data.

+**Steps to be followed to run the simulations using process 2:**